“Innovation is vital for combating climate change & ensuring climate justice.”

 The Government is making a concerted effort to enhance the pace of innovation and scale of transformation in support of a clean energy revolution to meet the requirements and goals for India’s economic and energy security in a timely manner.
 This will be achieved by:

-There are several key government departments and research agencies engaged in research, development, and demonstration of clean energy are:
+There are several key government departments and research agencies engaged in research, development, and demonstration of clean energy and the major contributors are:

 International scientific and technical cooperation in the area of clean energy is established in accordance with national priorities and socio-economic development strategies and goals.
 Modalities of such cooperation include joint research and technology development, field studies, pilot-scale plants, and demonstration projects with active involvement of research institutions and industry on either side.
 Technology induction and transfer is facilitated, wherever necessary, with time-bound goals for indigenization and local manufacturing.
 Appropriate bilateral and multilateral cooperation programs for sharing of technologies and funding are developed.
-Participation in international partnerships, wherever necessary, is also explored.
+Participation in international partnerships and exchange of scientists, wherever necessary, is also explored.

 Specific plans to double clean energy R&D investment involve intensifying research efforts on: